cornell-netlab/MicroP4/extensions/csa/msa-examples/README.md

 make TARGET=tna
 ```

-##### Handling Special Case for Tofino Model Simulator
+##### Code Allocation and Transformation from μP4's Logical to Target dataplanes.
 There are two versions for P5.
 1. `./main-programs/routerv4_main.up4`
 2. `./main-programs/routerv4_simple_main.up4`

 The first version uses the `get_value` method of logical extern `im_t`.
 The goal is to show mapping between logical externs to target-specific ones.
 Also, create a scenario to show non-trivial mapping of μP4's logical pipeline to the target pipeline model by enforcing some constraint.
-The first version conditionally at [56-59](https://github.com/cornell-netlab/MicroP4/blob/master/extensions/csa/msa-examples/main-programs/routerv4_main.up4#L56) drops packets based on a specific value of metric.
-With real Tofino, we have been able to see packets passing in case the condition is not satisfied whereas on simulator it may or may not work.
+The first version conditionally, at [56-59](https://github.com/cornell-netlab/MicroP4/blob/master/extensions/csa/msa-examples/main-programs/routerv4_main.up4#L56), drops packets based on a specific value of a metric.
+With real Tofino, we have been able to see packets passing if condition is not satisfied whereas on simulator it may or may not work.
 Therefore, we have provided a simple version.
 The first version shows that μP4 is able to partition control blocks of logical pipelines to ingress-egress control of `v1model` or `tna`.
 For this particular example μP4-generated source is human readable.
 Therefore, it is easy to verify the code partitioning discussed in the paper.